 The hooligans love to make homemade bird feeders.
 Every winter here in my daycare we make simple feeders to hang in our trees.
 Winter is so long and cold here, and it can be very difficult for birds to find sources when the ground is frozen and snow-covered.
 Our simple feeders are one way we can help the birds get through the winter.
 They also provide us with an opportunity to do some bird watching, and learn about the species in our area.

-We didn’t set out to make this milk jug bird feeder today.
+We actually didn’t set out to make this milk jug bird feeder today.
 This idea was born when I needed a couple of plastic circles for a Christmas craft that we were making here in my daycare the other day.

 We’re still enjoying the corn cobs and kernels that a friend dropped off for us a couple of months ago, We’ve got almost all of the cobs stripped now, and we’ve dumped all of the kernels into a bin with along with the chestnuts we collected back in October.
 We often have this all set up on a table in the backyard with a few pots, pans, bowls and spoons, as a sort of play kitchen.

 As I watched the hooligans “cooking” up their corn and Chestnuts Thursday morning an idea came to me: We could use the cast off plastic jug from this morning’s craft to make a Milk Jug Bird Feeder!
 And this is what we did:

 What you’ll need to make a milk jug bird feeder:

 - Plastic jug with